AI in Recruitment: Is AI Screening Candidates a Zero-Sum Game?

 AI can support hiring, but it shouldn’t define it.
 Employers can bring authenticity back into recruitment by:

-2. Providing an application pack via email so candidates must actively engage rather than rely on generic input.
+2. Providing an application pack via email means candidates must actively engage rather than rely on generic input.

 3. Combining AI hiring tools with psychometric testing and structured interviews to uncover real skills, intelligence, and cultural fit.